chkwon/Complementarity.jl/README.md

 # OS X

-At this moment, PATHSolver.jl is only available for Mac OS X, and its installation requires some work.
+At this moment, `PATHSolver.jl` is only available for Mac OS X, and its installation requires some work.

 # installation
-1. Install PATHSolver.jl.
+1. Install `PATHSolver.jl`.
 Read the [instruction of PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl).
-2. Then install Complementarity.jl:
+2. Install `Complementarity.jl`:
 ```julia
 Pkg.clone("https://github.com/chkwon/Complementarity.jl.git")
 ```